Alex Horne

-Alexander James Jeffery Horne (born 10 September 1978) is an English comedian and musician.
-He is the creator of BAFTA award-winning TV series Taskmaster, in which he takes the role of assistant to the Taskmaster Greg Davies.
+Alexander James Jeffery Horne (born 10 September 1978) is an English comedian.
+He is the creator of the BAFTA award-winning TV series Taskmaster, in which he takes the role of assistant to the Taskmaster Greg Davies.
 He is the host and bandleader of comedic band The Horne Section.
 Horne hosts the band's eponymous podcast and television series, and has appeared with them on BBC Radio 4, TV channel Dave, and 8 Out of 10 Cats Does Countdown.

 Early life

 Alexander James Jeffery Horne was born in Chichester, West Sussex, England on 10 September 1978.
+His father worked as a general practitioner.
+The middle child of three boys, he was raised in Midhurst.
+Horne originally attended a state primary school, before he was enrolled into a private school when he was ten years old; he mentioned in a 2024 interview that he was "embarrassed about [it] for many years" but he "now fully embrace[s]" it.

 He was educated at independent Lancing College (1991–1996) and at Sidney Sussex College, Cambridge, where he studied classics and graduated in 2001.
 While at Cambridge, he was a member of the Footlights, and he wrote for student newspaper Varsity as a sports journalist and satirist.
 Horne went on to complete a graduate degree in broadcast journalism at Goldsmiths, University of London.

 Career

+Early career

 Horne began his stand-up comedy career at open mic nights in Cambridge and London while he was still a student, and performed in the semi-final of So You Think You're Funny in 1999.
 He made his first of many appearances at the Edinburgh Festival Fringe in 2000 in the show "How to Avoid Huge Ships".
 Early in his career, Horne also worked as a journalist for local newspapers in Sussex, and as a runner on television sets.

 Horne's 2003 Edinburgh show "Making Fish Laugh" was nominated for a Perrier Award for Best Newcomer.
 In 2004, he won a Chortle Award for Best Breakthrough Act.
 In 2004 and 2005, he performed "Every Body Talks" and "When in Rome", in which Tim Key played his personal assistant and he used Microsoft PowerPoint for presentation.
 In early 2006, Horne performed "When in Rome" on a tour exclusively visiting Roman towns in Britain.

 As a solo performer, Horne wrote and performed "Birdwatching" at the 2007 Edinburgh Festival and "Wordwatching" at the 2008 Edinburgh Festival.
 He wrote a book entitled Birdwatchingwatching in 2009 as well as Wordwatching in early 2010.

 On 18 January 2007, Horne became the first comedian to perform in Second Life for a feature on Sky News.
 Between 24 October 2006 and 24 October 2007, he worked alongside fellow comedian Owen Powell in an attempt to find a person from every nationality living in London.
 After a year's search, they finally managed to meet people from 189 of the UN's 192 countries, and hence suggested there is nobody in the city from Tuvalu, Palau, or the Marshall Islands.